 Witnessed backfilling for burials is unfortunately suspended for the time being.

-We are still working with some good local florists who are happy to provide your loved one with floral tributes.
+We are working with some very good local florists.
 However, please bear in mind that there may be limited choice of blooms and at least three working days notice is needed for order.